cardano-foundation/cf-georgian-wine-resolver/README.md

 1. Retrieve the batch info from Scantrust.
 2. Use the batch info to extract the correct JSON object from the off-chain data obtained in the previous section (post-canonicalisation).
 3. Use the batch info to extract the correct public key (`pk`), JWS header (`h`) and JWS detached signature (item in `s`, depends on the batch info) from the on-chain metadata.
-4. Use an API endpoint listed [here](./apis/PUBLIC_KEYS) to retrieve the relevant public key bytes.
+4. Use a listed API endpoint to retrieve the relevant public key bytes.
-    1. You must extract the winery ID from the batch info (everything before the # symbol).
+    1. For SCM data, use this list [here](./apis/WINERY_PUBLIC_KEYS) - you must extract the winery ID from the batch info (everything before the # symbol).
+    2. For certificate data, use the list [here](./apis/NWA_PUBLIC_KEY).
 5. Verify that the public key embedded in the transaction metadata is the same as the public key returned by the API.
     1. If it’s not, then the transaction is not valid!
     2. **Hint:** Each of these values is a byte-stream in the metadata, but if you are viewing this on an explorer in your browser, it is probably represented in hex encoding.